Connor-Jennings/HOG_KNN_OCR/README.md

 The data used for training and testing is from the MNIST dataset.
 Which can be found at http://yann.lecun.com/exdb/mnist/.

-Current version works at a 96% correct when identifying handwritten digits.
+Current version has been tested to be 96% correct when identifying handwritten digits.
 These results were obtained with k set to 3, and 2,000 HOGs per digit for the KNN algorithm to reference for classification.